Temp1231112/BStf/untitled.md

 There is a little pause on the other end of the line, but then the man answers:

-    - Well, we got the best bite in the game.
+    - Well, we got the best bait in the game.

+    - Oh, great

-    - Oh, great, I say, interrupting.
+I say, interrupting.

-It just comes out from my mouth when realizing that all what they got is a bite, human flesh, and that’s my flesh that…
+It just comes out from my mouth when realizing that all they got is a bait, human flesh, and that’s my flesh…

 And, on top of that, Rosa says: